justinwj/Visio-Diagram-Generator/README.md

 - Additional document metadata and `diagramType` field.
 - Backward compatible with 1.0/1.1 inputs.

-Schema stubs for upcoming M3
+Milestone 3 routing (alpha)
-- `layout.routing` (mode, bundling, channels, routeAroundContainers) and `node.ports` (inSide/outSide) are present in the schema as hints for connector routing improvements.
-They are parsed but not yet acted upon by the engine; defaults maintain current behavior.
+- `layout.routing` (mode, bundling, channels, routeAroundContainers) and `node.ports` (inSide/outSide) are now parsed by the CLI.
+- Default routing mode is `orthogonal` using Visio Dynamic Connectors; set `--route-mode straight` to revert to straight lines.
+- Additional flags: `--bundle-by`, `--bundle-sep`, `--channel-gap`, `--route-around` are accepted and stored for future bundling/channel algorithms.
+- `edge.waypoints` and `edge.priority` are parsed and stored for future use.
+- Testing note: set `VDG_SKIP_RUNNER=1` to skip the Visio automation in `VDG.CLI` during tests/CI.
+The CLI will still parse input, emit diagnostics, and create a stub output file.
+ - Labels: polylines (corridors/waypoints) use detached label boxes placed near the longest segment.
+Tune with `edge.metadata["edge.label.offsetIn"]` (inches).
+ - Diagnostics: now include baseline crossings, planned route crossings, average path length, channel utilization, edges-with-waypoints count, and a bundle-separation effectiveness warning for tiny shapes.

 Notes and Future Integration
 - The layout model (nodes/edges + layout hints) is renderer-agnostic.
 While M1–M2 target Visio via COM, the same model can be exported to other formats (e.g., SVG, PPTX, PDF) in future milestones.